tedauto/Minessota/README.md

 # Activity Overview
-In this activity I  visualized data from the Minnesota Department of Transportation to help them improve the infrastructure on the Minneapolis interstate.
+In this project I analyzed data from the Minnesota Department of Transportation to help them improve the infrastructure on the Minneapolis interstate.

 In this activity I was able to connect with stakeholders business needs in my visuals.